 I have been a Now I Lay Me Down to Sleep Affiliated Photographer since 2021 and have been serving bereaved families since 2019.
 Now I Lay Me Down to Sleep is an important resource likely available to your patients.
 Visit their website to learn more about how you can utilize their services or become a NILMDTS medical affiliate!

 Each family’s hospital experience before, during, and after loss can truly affect how well a family can heal from their trauma.
+Unfortunately, often the lack of resources, missed opportunities for care, or misguided words while in the first days of care after a loss often become a large part of a person’s trauma story.

-The people who interact with these families as they navigate their grief should have Resolve Through Sharing (RTS) training (or the like) and should be encouraged to attend the PLIDA conference at least once.
+This is why it is so important that the people who interact with these families as they navigate their grief should have Resolve Through Sharing (RTS) training (or the like) and should be encouraged to attend the PLIDA conference at least once.

 Still, we know how quickly the turn-over rate is in hospital nursing and especially in bereavement care, and training is not always possible.
 That’s why I wanted to create a go-to space at AmosAnchors.org to serve the people who serve bereaved families most (and usually first) along their journey through grief.